The ultimate Scotland Guide

 Cairngorms National Park

-Cairngorms National Park is located in the north east of Scotland, so in the heart of the Scottish Highlands.
-In the park are the Cairngorms range of mountains and the surrounding hills.
-In 2009, the Cairngorms National Park was voted as one of the top 20 places to visit in the world by National Geographic Traveller Magazine.
+The Cairngorms National Park is located in the northeast of Scotland, right in the heart of the Scottish Highlands.
+The park is home to the Cairngorm mountain range and the surrounding hills.
+In 2009, National Geographic Traveller Magazine named the Cairngorms National Park one of the top 20 places to visit in the world.

-There are a lot of attractions in the largest national park in the United Kingdom.
-There are a lot of museums, distilleries and breweries but also a lot of castles and historic sites to visit.
-If you are driving through the National Park, be sure to put some time in your schedule for some adventures.
+There are many attractions within the largest national park in the United Kingdom.
+From museums and distilleries to breweries, as well as castles and historic sites, there’s something for everyone.
+If you’re driving through the Cairngorms National Park, make sure to set aside some time in your schedule for a few adventures.

 Cairngorm Reindeer Herd

-Did you know that there are reindeers living in Scotland?
-It is the only free-ranging herd of reindeer in the Cairngorms National Park.
-They have a shop and a paddock, which are open daily and they also offer hill tours, where you can meet the reindeer in their natural habitat.
-During the Hill trip, you can feed the animals and pet them.
+Did you know that reindeer live in Scotland?
+They are the only free-ranging herd in the Cairngorms National Park.
+You can visit them at their shop and paddock, which are open daily.
+They also offer Hill Tours, where you can meet the reindeer in their natural habitat.
+During the Hill Trip, you even have the chance to feed and pet the animals!

 Read next: The Cairngorm Reindeer Herd in Scotland